bitcoin-api/bitcoin-api/README.md

 **EnviroWithdraw** - an option that allows you to contribute bitcoin to our environment🌲🌳🌎!
-This donation is added to your withdraw fee
+This donation is added to your withdraw fee.
-(which is only the bitcoin network fee).